 He denied trying to influence her by demonstrating his political allegiance ahead of his bid for Times newspapers.

-He added: "If any politician wanted my opinions on major matters, they only had to read the editorials in the Sun."'A bit ratty'
+He added: "If any politician wanted my opinions on major matters, they only had to read the editorials in the Sun."

 Sir John said he was not surprised that the Sun switched its support to Labour in 1997.

 He said he used to joke that "I went swimming in the Thames, left my clothes on the bank and when I came back Mr Blair was wearing them".

 Following Sir John's evidence, a News International spokesman said: "News International titles did not act in unison in the 1997 election.
 The Sunday Times supported John Major, the Times was neutral, and the Sun and the News of the World supported Labour."

 Earlier, the former prime minister told the inquiry: "I was much too sensitive from time to time about what the press wrote.
 God knows in retrospect why I was, but I was.